p4-mapreduce

 register

-message to the Master - Upon receiving the
+message to the Manager.
+Make sure you are listening before sending this message. - Upon receiving the

 register_ack

-message, create a new thread which will be responsible for sending heartbeat messages to the Master.
+message, create a new thread which will be responsible for sending heartbeat messages to the Manager.

-NOTE: The Master should safely ignore any heartbeat messages from a Worker before that Worker successfully registers with the Master.
+NOTE: The Manager should safely ignore any heartbeat messages from a Worker before that Worker successfully registers with the Manager.

-Because all of of our tests require shutdown to function properly, it should be implemented first.
-The Master can receive a special message to initiate server shutdown.
+Because all of our tests require shutdown to function properly, it should be implemented first.
+The Manager can receive a special message to initiate server shutdown.
 The shutdown message will be of the following form and will be received on the main TCP socket:

 {